Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

-\paragraph{More Generalization Bounds.} There are many areas of machine learning research that study generalization bounds and have not been discussed here.
-Importantly, the vast field of \say{stochastic optimization} (SO) provides generalization bounds for specific algorithms.
-The main differences to our setting are the learning approach and the assumptions made: \begin{itemize}[leftmargin=*] \item In most of the cases, the concrete algorithms studied in SO generate a single point estimate by either minimizing the (regularized) empirical risk functional over a possibly large data set, or by repeatedly updating the point estimate based on a newly drawn (small) batch of samples.
-Then, one studies the properties of this point in terms of the stationarity measure of the true risk functional \citep{BCN2018, DavisDrusvyatskiy2022, Bianchi_Hachem_Schechtman_2022}.
-In our case, as we consider the PAC-Bayesian learning approach, the final object to be studied is a distribution over hyperparameters. \item As the setting in SO is more explicit, more assumptions have to be made.
-Typical assumptions are (weak) convexity \citep{SSSS2009_SCO, DavisDrusvyatskiy2019}, bounded gradients \citep{DefossezBottouBachUsunier2022}, bounded noise \citep{DavisDrusvyatskiy2022}, or smoothness \citep{KavisLevyCevher2022}.
-Since we consider an abstract optimization algorithm, and the problem of finding a distribution over its hyperparameters, all of these assumptions cannot be made without severely limiting the applicability of our results. \end{itemize} \emph{We provide a principled way to learn a distribution over general hyperparameters of an abstract algorithm under weak assumptions and go explicitly beyond analytically tractable quantities.
-Therefore, the methodology is independent of the chosen implementation. }
+There are more areas of machine learning research that study generalization bounds.
+Importantly, the field of \say{stochastic optimization} (SO) provides generalization bounds for specific algorithms.
+The main differences to our setting are the learning approach and the assumptions made: \begin{itemize}[leftmargin=*] \item Instead of a distribution over hpyerparameters, the algorithms in SO generate a point estimate, and one studies the properties of this point in terms of the stationarity measure of the true risk functional \citep{BCN2018, DavisDrusvyatskiy2022, Bianchi_Hachem_Schechtman_2022}. \item Instead of an abstract algorithm, the setting in SO is more explicit.
+Thus, more assumptions have to be made.
+Typical assumptions are (weak) convexity \citep{SSSS2009_SCO, DavisDrusvyatskiy2019}, bounded gradients \citep{DefossezBottouBachUsunier2022}, bounded noise \citep{DavisDrusvyatskiy2022}, or smoothness \citep{KavisLevyCevher2022}. \end{itemize} \emph{We provide a principled way to learn a distribution over general hyperparameters of an abstract algorithm under weak assumptions and go explicitly beyond analytically tractable quantities.
+Therefore, the methodology is independent of the chosen implementation. \\ }

+The rest of the paper is structured as follows: In Section~\ref{Sec:Problem_Setup} we introduce the notation and provide a formal description of the setting.
+In Section~\ref{Sec_PAC}, we derive the general PAC-Bayesian theorem and relate it to other existing bounds.
+In Section~\ref{Subsec:learning_with_guarantees}, we identify properties of optimization algorithms that allow to apply the PAC-Bayesian theorem.
+As this strongly relies on assumptions on the prior distribution, we provide a probabilistic constraining procedure that allows to enforce such constraints in Section~\ref{SubSec_GuaranteeConvProb}.
+Then, in Section~\ref{Sec:Learning_Procedure} we describe the learning procedure and our design choices for learning-to-optimize, and in Section~\ref{Sec:Experiments} we conduct the experiments.